AquaTru Water Purifier

 This page contains affiliate links, which means that if you click on the affiliate link and buy an item, I’ll receive commissions.

-- However, it can be a great choice for somebody who has very contaminated water, is in-between residences, and/or can’t install a filter under the sink.
+However, it can be a great choice for somebody who has very contaminated water, is in-between residences, and/or can’t install a filter under the sink.
 I believe it is a better choice than Berkey.
-To learn more about Berkey and how to choose the best water filter, head over to my post The Best Water Filter System for You.
+To learn more about Berkey and how to choose the best water filter, read The Best Water Filter System for You.

 Ultimately, a filter should be chosen based on the contaminants in your water.
 Tap Score is the water testing service I use and recommend to determine the quality of your tap water and how well the filter of your choice works on your water.